United Nations Interim Force in Lebanon: Personnel

 As of 19 June 2018, UNIFIL employed 10,480 military personnel, including 500 women, from 41 countries.
 It is supported by 239 international civilian staff, including 78 women, and 583 national civilian staff, including 153 women.
-It is led by Italian Major General Stefano Del Col, who replaced Irish Major General Michael Beary in August 2018.
+It is led by Spanish Major General Aroldo Lázaro Sáenz.

 The UNIFIL military component also includes a contingent from Kazakhstan.
 The Kazakh peacekeeping forces joined the mission for the first time ever in late 2018.
 A total of 120 soldiers from Kazakhstan were deployed as part of the Indian battalion in Lebanon on 31 October 2018.

 In 2019, UNSC resolution 2485 extended the mission's mandate until August 2020 and reduced the troop ceiling from 15,000 to 13,000.

+In November 2019 after ten years of absence, the Polish military contingent was returned.

 Protecting cultural heritage

 In April 2019, the United Nations Interim Force deployed a cultural asset in Lebanon with Blue Shield International.
 It was shown that cultural property protection (carried out by military and civil specialists) forms the basis for the future peaceful and economic development of a city, region or country in many conflict zones.
 The need for training and coordination of the military and civilian participants, including the increased involvement of the local population, became apparent especially at World Heritage Sites.
 The connection between cultural user disruption and causes of flight was explained by the President of Blue Shield International, Karl von Habsburg, who stated: "Cultural assets are part of the identity of the people who live in a certain place.
 If you destroy their culture, you also destroy their identity.
 Many people are uprooted, often have no prospects anymore and subsequently flee from their homeland."